Advanced installation

 To install the Agent, run the following command:

-• Replace TOKEN_NAME-token.yaml with the file name that contains your authorization token.
+• Replace CREDENTIAL_FILE with the name of the file that contains your access credential.

-• Replace CLUSTER_NAME with the name of the cluster you’re installing the Agent on.
+• Replace CLUSTER_NAME with the name of the cluster (lowercase, no underscore) you’re installing the Agent on.

 • Note: If you cannot run helm install, skip to this section later in this topic.